Autonomous-Motorsports-Purdue/AMP_ASSv4/README.md

 Make sure [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) is
 installed in your system and you have the proper environment setup.

+If you are deploying to the Jetson, please read [Jetson Setup Guide](JETSON_SETUP.md) for how to wire and run code on the Jetson

 ### Downloading and Setting up the Repo

 Set up your Git SSH keys: